Header image alt text

 picking a Level 2 charging station

 OK, so you’ve decided to go ahead and get a Level 2 charging station.
-Unfortunately, I personally recommend against the chargers that the carmakers supply — e.g. GM and their SPX models, Nissan and Ford and their Aerovironment models, BMW and its huge design-forward model, etc. Further, I would steer clear of the low price leaders in the market, whether it’s Bosch or Siemens or Duosida.
+Unfortunately, I personally recommend against the chargers that the carmakers supply, because they are usually overpriced, especially for the higher-power models.
+Further, you should steer clear of the low price leaders in the market, whether it’s Bosch or Siemens or Duosida or whatever cheapo $200 device is showing up on Amazon today.
 This device is going to become pretty important to your day-to-day life and you don’t want to cut corners on this.

-Some chargers offer neat features like LCD screens and internet connectivity.
+Some chargers offer neat “smart” features like LCD screens and smartphone apps.
 In my opinion you can safely avoid all of that — your CAR will have that connectivity and advanced functions like charge timers.
 Leave the complexity in the car, and keep the wall charger as simple and robust as possible.
-However, if you like a lot of cool features, check out JuiceBox and OpenEVSE.
+A “dumb” charger simply delivers the electricity to the car, with only the required safety features, and is the most likely to last the decade or more that you’d expect of a basic appliance.

 plug or hard-wired?